karmab/kcli-plan-samples/openshift4/README.md

 We first generate all the ignition files needed for the install.

-Then, we do a temporary deployment using a centos7 template, for all the masters, workers, bootstrap and a helper node ( this one just to get a vip).
-The goal of this step is to gather ips and macs for all those nodes.
+Then, if no api ip has been specified, we do a temporary deployment of a single vm using a centos7 template to gather a free ip

-With this information, a kcli parameter file is created and stored in the same directory than the openshift artifacts for the given cluster.
+With all this information, a kcli parameter file is created and stored in the same directory than the openshift artifacts for the given cluster.

-We then delete the temporary deployment and launch the final one, where we make sure each node has the proper mac address ( and as such gets the same ip).
+We then launch the deployment

-Keepalived and Dnsmasq configuration are created on the fly on the bootstrap and master nodes as static pods.
+Keepalived and Coredns with mdns are created on the fly on the bootstrap and master nodes as static pods.
 Initially, the api vip runs on the bootstrap node.

 Nginx is created as static pod on the bootstrap node to serve as a http only web server for some additional ignition files needed on the nodes and which can't get injected (they are generated on the bootstrap node).